pwsafe/pwsafe/DEVELOPERS_MUST_READ_ME.txt

 http://www.microsoft.com/downloads/details.aspx?FamilyID=993C0BCF-3BCF-4009-BE21-27E85E1857B1&displaylang=en
 http://xerces.apache.org/xerces-c/

-NOTE: as of 2 November 2008, the additional validation code has not been added for Expat and non-Unicode versions of all three implementations have not yet been tested.
+NOTE: as of 2 November 2008, the additional validation code for Expat and non-Unicode versions of all three implementations are in progress.
 Work is also needed to ensure that error processing is correct and that associated messages are produced correctly.